Royal Yeomanry: Formation and succession

 The Royal Yeomanry Regiment (Volunteers) was raised on 1 April 1967, after the Territorial Army was disbanded the previous day under the Reserve Forces Act 1966 and replaced by a newly constituted organisation, the TAVR (Territorial and Army Volunteer Reserve).

 The Royal Yeomanry Regiment (Volunteers) was in TAVR II.
 For four years, it was the only Royal Armoured Corps yeomanry reserve regiment: hence its generic name.
 In 1971, three new RAC Yeomanry regiments (the Queen's Own Yeomanry, the Mercian Yeomanry and the Wessex Yeomanry) were raised and the Royal Yeomanry's name was shortened to its current one; the opportunity to give it a more distinctive name was missed.
 The Queen's Own Yeomanry was given the same NATO role as the Royal Yeomanry, while the other two were Home Defence light reconnaissance.

 The Cold War

 The Royal Yeomanry's role during the Cold War was medium armoured reconnaissance.
 Its primary task was to operate as a mobile force to protect the massive, widespread logistic assets of the Corps, and certain key bridges against covert attacks and airborne descents by Soviet special forces.
 In addition it trained to perform the full range of medium armoured reconnaissance tasks for general war.
 The Royal Yeomanry was equipped with armoured cars, first Saladin, Saracen and Ferret, then Fox, Spartan and Sultan.
 Each squadron had an establishment (maximum number of personnel) of around 120, operated 30 armoured vehicles and around 15 soft-skinned vehicles and was supported by a team of 11 regular army instructors and five local civilian staff.

+Squadrons were listed in 1990 as: